Athens Acropolis Useful Websites Greece

 Whether you are staying in a country for a few months or a few years, it is always nice to know how to say a few things.
 This is a new website, simple and straight forward with the FREE lesson resources on offer.
 What appealed to me most when browsing free resources for Greek language learning is the simple layout and few basic categories that it prompts people to visit.

-I have a feeling they will grow into a really great resource for all things Greek Language Learning.
+I have a feeling they will grow into a great resource for all things Greek Language Learning.

 In Athens and Thessaloniki, road closures due to strikes or changes in the public transport schedule are quite common.
-This website has a running list of scheduled strikes around the country for ferries, buses and trains.
+This website has a running list of scheduled strikes around the country for ferries, buses, and trains.
 It is also in English which really helps!

 Community Websites on Facebook